merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 Here are some of my observations:
 - As we expected, *T. miru* and *T. nobis* only have the `NIF004` (Nitrogen uptake) module complete.
 - The other 6 genomes have all the modules >80% complete (except for H9, which is missing several genes from the hydrogen recycling and nitrogen uptake modules.
 But we already know it is quite an incomplete genome).
 - *T. miru* and *T. nobis* have multiple copies of the _narK_ transporter (as Tom found in his paper) while the others each have one.
-This isn't enough to make the overall nitrogen uptake module have a higher copy number, but you can see the copies of the individual transporters in the last column (`per_step_copy_numbers`).
+This isn't enough to make the overall nitrogen uptake module have a higher copy number, but you can see the copies of the individual transporters in the last column (`per_step_copy_numbers`), and in the copy number heatmap.
 - Interestingly, the hopanoid lipid production module (`NIF003`) has relatively high completeness in most genomes (including *T. miru* and *T. nobis*, in which the module is 75% complete), and a lot of that seems to result from finding many Pfam annotations for the _hpn_ gene domains.
 This contrasts with the results from Tom's paper -- Tom used the [RAST annotation tool](https://www.anl.gov/mcs/rast-rapid-annotation-using-subsystem-technology) to find the _hpnABGH_ genes, which may have been a more stringent and/or specific strategy.
 Perhaps these Pfam domains are too generic to indicate hopanoid production?
 If we were serious about this analysis, we would probably cross-check our module with a lipid biosynthesis expert to make sure it is appropriate for identifying this metabolic capacity. :)
 - One thing looks weird!
 If you look at the per-step copy numbers for `NIF003`, the last step always has a copy number of 0 -- even though there are certainly genomes in which both _hpnH_ Pfam domains are annotated.
 In fact, for 6 of the genomes, the pathwise copy number is 1 (or 2) while the stepwise copy number is 0.